Alden Shoe Company

 The Alden Shoe Company is an American shoe company founded in 1884 by Charles H. Alden in Middleborough, Massachusetts.
-Alden specializes in handcrafted men's leather boots and dress shoes, such as Oxfords, Blüchers, loafers, and Chukka boots.
+Alden specializes in handcrafted men's leather boots and dress shoes, such as Oxfords, bluchers, loafers, and chukka boots.

 History

 In the 19th century, there were once hundreds of shoemakers in New England, but now Alden is one of only a few factories.
 Alden is considered a heritage, family-owned brand.
 Many of the company's roughly 100 workers at its factory in Middleborough are second or third generation, and it sources its leathers mostly from small tanneries in Europe and the U.S. – its shell cordovan comes from the last such tannery in America, Horween Leather Company.
 Alden has used Horween as their leather supplier since 1930, and is their largest cordovan customer.

-In 2021, former CFO Richard Hajjar pled guilty to embezzlement of over 30 million dollars from the company of which some 17 million he had transferred to business run by his partner Bianca de la Garza.
+In 2021, former CFO Richard Hajjar pled guilty to embezzlement of over $30 million from the company of which some $17 million he had transferred to business run by his partner Bianca de la Garza.
+He was ordered to serve nearly six years in prison.

 Commercial resilience

 Along with other brands of Americana, Alden has experienced something of a resurgence in 21st century men's fashion.
-Despite a recession in the late-2000s and the relatively high prices of their products, Alden has grown again because of a renewed interest in more traditional men's shoes and boots, which can last decades.
-It is this reliance on high-end shoes, especially by those interested in business attire, that has allowed the company to avoid going under despite the decline of American shoe manufacturing.
+Despite the Great Recession in the late 2000s, the decline of American shoe manufacturing, and the relatively high prices of their products, renewed interest in more traditional and durable men's footwear has benefited Alden.